 Except if you’re in bear country.
 If you surprise a bear, you’ll have a very bad day.

-Replace metal zipper pulls with ribbon or cord loops; stuff extra space with soft, lightweight padding (here’s where extra socks, blankets, and gloves play double-duty); and repack snacks and beverages in crinkle-free containers.
+Replace metal zipper pulls (KÜHL Radikl pants, for example, have a cell-phone pocket without zipper) with ribbon or cord loops; stuff extra space with soft, lightweight padding (here’s where extra socks, blankets, and gloves play double-duty); and repack snacks and beverages in crinkle-free containers.
 Speaking of beverages, if you don’t have a bladder-style hydration system (which I highly recommend) always combine partially-full water bottles to eliminate sloshing.

 Quality outdoor clothing is important to outdoor photographers